Free Madrid: 12 Free Things To Do In The Spanish Capital!

 Do you love the outdoors?
 I do!
 Even if you don’t, Retiro Park is beautiful and worth the visit.
 It is very close to the Prado Museum and other popular attractions so definitely squeeze in a visit.

-I was pretty lucky and stayed close to Retiro Park in the Salamanca neighborhood of Madrid.
-I was about 4 blocks away so I went to Retiro on my first day and walked by it or through it almost daily.
+My family lives in the Salamanca neighborhood and just a few blocks from Retiro so I was very lucky to be close to Retiro Park.
+I went on my first day in Madrid and walked by it or through it almost daily.
 I also ran through the park to get some exercise and spent many days here just relaxing.
 It’s a definite must when visiting and not to mention it’s free!
 You’ll not only see other travelers exploring but locals enjoying this beautiful park.
 It’s one of my favorites in the world.

 Don’t forget to find Palacio de Cristal inside Retiro